Cat Lester

 I am particularly interested in supervising projects on the intersections between the horror genre and children's media and/or animation.
 I will also consider projects in the broad areas of children's media, horror, genre studies, animation, and representation in any of the above.

-I am currently supervising or have recently supervised postgraduate research projects on topics including: motherhood in 21st century horror films; non-binary representation on television; contemporary Spanish horror cinema; parenting on film.
+I am currently supervising or have recently supervised postgraduate research projects on topics including: motherhood in 21st century horror films; non-binary representation on television; asexual representation on British television; the child in contemporary Spanish horror cinema; fatherhood in horror cinema; child horror filmmakers; animal migrants in film, television and literature.
 I am available as an internal and external examiner.

-Please note that I am not a creative practitioner, and I will generally not consider supervising Creative Writing projects.
+Please note that I am not a creative practitioner, and I will only consider supervising practice-as-research projects provided the candidate is able to secure appropriate co-supervision.

 Research activity per year